DFE-Digital/funding-service-myesf-vyf-funding-feed-reader-func/README.md

 ## About this project

-This project is an ASP.NET Core 8 web api utilising Azure App Service for deployment.
+This project is a .Net 8 Isolated Worker Azure Function project utilizing an Azure Function App for deployment.

-The web api runs on an Azure App service on Azure.

 **Note:** The project is currently being updated to be containerised via Docker where the deployment method and target will change, this document will be updated when these changes have been finalised.